 Homeview’s residential real estate is located in two neighborhoods on either side of Ralston Avenue, Sterling Downs (north of Ralston) and Homeview (south of Ralston).
 The neighborhoods are similar – entry-level properties with two and three bedrooms on smaller (4,000-5,000 square feet) lots, boasting proximity to both Highway 101 and the Belmont Caltrain station.
 Homeview (south of Ralston) is comprised of six cul-de-sac streets abutting the warehouses of Old County Road, while Sterling Downs’ layout is less gridded.

 Homeview’s two neighborhoods are well maintained and include a few mid-rise apartment buildings.
-They’re at the entry level of Belmont’s real estate market, with some single-family residences still available at or below $1 million.
+They’re at the entry level of Belmont’s real estate market, with some single-family residences still available for a little over $1 million.
 For the past few years, however, Homeview listings have been selling for significantly more than their asking prices, reflecting a Bay Area-wide demand for entry-level real estate.
-It is not unusual, in 2018, for Homeview properties to close escrow for totals nearing $2 million.
+It is not unusual, in 2020, for Homeview properties to close escrow for totals nearing $1.5 million.
 For the first few months of the year, the neighborhood’s median home value was $1.61 million.

 Homeview residents are likely to be younger (neighborhood median age: 35.2 versus 38.8 citywide) and unmarried (43.1 percent versus 53.6 percent citywide) than other Belmont residents.
 22 percent of neighborhood residents have children, a figure slightly higher than that of the city as a whole (21.7 percent).
 The local K-6 public school is Nesbit Elementary, which scores a seven out of 10 on Greatschools.net and notched an API score of 845 for the 2011-2012 school year.
 Students then move on to Ralston Middle School and Carlmont High School.